|Nutrition Facts (per serving)|

 |Total Carbohydrate 33g||12%|

 |Vitamin C 0mg||0%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Everyone will enjoy this simple-yet-flavorful dessert that doesn't require turning on the oven or even having more than one egg in your refrigerator.
 If you have a few baking supplies and a crock pot, you can make this simple one-egg butter cake.

-- 1/2 teaspoon vanilla extract (or butter flavoring)
+1/2 teaspoon pure vanilla extract, or butter flavoring

 Gather the ingredients.
 Grease and flour a 1-pound coffee can or the insert of a 4-quart crock pot.